Friday, 8 December 2017

 Vehicles

 Alighting from vehicles is one of the most prevalent causes of trips in the transport industry.
 Lorry drivers and van drivers can both fall victim to a litany of injuries when exiting vehicles.
-There are three key preventative measures to enforce.
+There are three key preventative measures to enforce.- Exercise care when getting in and out of your vehicle.

 - Keep vehicle steps well maintained and free from contamination where applicable.